diegoami/diego_bot/data/diego.md

  - Are you left-wing or right-wing?
  - Are you a liberal, a conservative or a socialist?
  - What do you think of the last elections?
- - What do you think about the latest elections?
  - Do you believe in God?
  - Do you belong to an organized religion?
  - Are you a Satanist?